49 small business ideas for teen entrepreneurs

 5. Producing value-added food products

-“Value-added” food products include items like jam, pickles, and sauces.
-Some states allow you to make these products at home (yay!), while others require you to rent commercial kitchen space.
-For teens with a culinary interest, this can be a good way to pursue your passions and learn about business.
+“Value-added” food products have been enhanced or combined with other products to increase their overall value.
+Think specialty jams, pickles, sauces, dried herbs, or spices.
+Some states let you make these products at home, while others require you to use a commercial kitchen space.
+For teens with a culinary interest, it can be a way to pursue their passions and learn about business.
+You may even be able to apply for grant funding.

 6. Making clothing or accessories

-Making clothing is a bit more tricky and may require you to outsource certain tasks.
+Making clothing is more involved and may require you to outsource certain tasks.
 But for young fashionistas, this can be a fun and rewarding small business.

 7. Reselling items